This year we are offering a new program focusing on arctic and taiga ecology, natural history, and literally “everything” barrenlands.

 |Minimum Number of Guests: 4||Maximum Number of Guests: 12|

 All rates are USD per person and based on double occupancy.
-Single guests can sign up to fish with another angler and/or share a room with another person of the same gender at the regular rate.
+Single guests can sign up to share a room with another person of the same gender at the regular rate.
 If a single guest prefers to have a private room, this option is available pending lodge capacity and space.
 Alternate option is to book a single private room.
 Canadian Resident?
 Contact us for our special Canadian rate

 ▪ Five nights accommodation.